School of Politics and International Relations

 Expertise Summary

-Majoritarianism in South Asia, the China-Pakistan Economic Corridor, Democracy in South Asia, Ethnic conflict in South Asia, Comparative federalism.
+Majoritarianism in South Asia, the China-Pakistan Economic Corridor, Democracy in South Asia, Ethnic conflict in South Asia, Comparative federalism, Inclusiveness of Assessments in HE, Innovative Assessments in HE.

 Teaching Summary

-Her primary teaching commitments are on modules relating to questions of ethnic conflict, nationalist movements and institutional design, as well as on modules relating to Comparative Politics, How… read more
+Her primary teaching commitments have been to modules relating to questions of ethnic conflict, nationalist movements and institutional design, as well as the International Politics of the Asia… read more

 Research Summary